iMoon07/Penjelajah-CyberSecurity/Experiments/MoonAI-TOOLKIT/moon-ecosystem-en.md

-# Build Your Assistant AI: 🌙Moon Toolkit
+# My Assistant AI-Local 🌙Moon Toolkit

 [🇮🇩 Baca dalam Bahasa Indonesia](moon-ecosystem-id.md)

 Hey everyone!

 I recently finished building my own local AI assistant for brainstorming topics related to cybersecurity, technology, and programming.
 The project runs entirely on my personal computer using **Gemma 4 12B QAT**, and in this post I'd like to share an overview of how it works.

-Along the way, I also created an open-source project called **Moon Toolkit**, which is available on my GitHub.

 ## Requirements